Updated 10/7/2020. Originally published on ErinFlynn.com January 27, 2016.

 Yes, I know they already know because they’re contacting you about your service, but repeating things doesn’t hurt.

-To keep things simple, save the nitty-gritty details for the scope of work and/or the contract (which you should definitely have, no matter how much you trust your clients).
+To keep things simple, save the nitty-gritty details for the scope of work and/or the contract.
 This is more of a big-picture overview.

 Things to include in the included section (that’s confusing):